athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Spells/Fire Ray.md

   - name: "Range"
     desc: "60 feet; **Targets** 1 creature"
   - name: "Duration"
-    desc: "until the end of the target&#x27;s turn"
+    desc: "until the end of the target&#x27;s next turn"
 abilities_mid:
   - name: ""
     desc: "A blazing band of fire arcs through the air, lighting your opponent and the ground they stand upon on fire.
 Make a spell attack roll against the target's AC.
 The ray deals 2d6 fire damage on a hit (or double damage on a critical hit).
 On any result other than a critical failure, the ground in the target's space catches fire, dealing 1d6 fire damage to each creature that ends its turn in one of the squares.\n* * *\n\n**Heightened (+1)** The ray's initial damage increases by 2d6, and the fire damage dealt by the burning space increases by 1d6."